HIGH SCHOOL ATTENDANCE GUIDELINES

-1. A maximum of seven (7) days absence for students verified by a parent note.
+- A maximum of ten (10) days absence for students verified by a parent note.
 All absences beyond the seventh day of absence will require a physician’s note.

 Unexcused/Unlawful absences: Any absence which does not meet the definition of an excused absence includes but is not limited to the following:

-1. Any day for which a written excuse is not submitted within three (3) school days of a student’s return from an absence, including notes from physicians.
+- Any absence for which a written excuse is not submitted within three (3) school days of a student’s return from an absence, including notes from physicians.